nypam/NFT-single-file/README.md

 ## Get Started
 - Have [Node.js](https://nodejs.org/en/) installed.
-- Click the green "Use this template" and then clone/download the created repo.
+- Click "Use this template" and then clone/download the created repo.
-- Open the folder in [VSCode](https://code.visualstudio.com/)
+- Open the cloned/downloaded folder in [VSCode](https://code.visualstudio.com/)
 - Hit `ctrl + ~` to open the terminal in VSCode and run `npm install`.

 ### Development Server